 An increasing number of states are offering a vaccine lottery with cash prizes and other incentives for getting a COVID shot.
-Companies are also getting in on the act with a variety of great vaccine rewards.
+Counties, cities, and businesses also have some great vax rewards available.

-The states currently offering a vaccine lottery or other incentives to get your jab include:
+Below are the states currently offering a vaccine lottery or other incentives to get your jab.

 For details of changes state lotteries have made during the pandemic, including how to claim prizes, see the Coronavirus Lottery Updates page.